feast-dev/feast/docs/getting-started/concepts/point-in-time-joins.md

 )
 ```

 For each row within the entity dataframe, Feast will query and join the selected features from the appropriate feature view data source.
-Feast will scan backward in time from the entity dataframe timestamp up to a maximum of the TTL time.
+Feast will scan backward in time from the entity dataframe timestamp up to a maximum of the TTL time specified.

 ![](../../.gitbook/assets/image%20%2831%29.png)